William Steinitz paid the first of his two visits to Dublin in September 1865, to take part in the first Irish chess congress, which he won.

 “DUBLIN CHESS CONGRESS.
 Great progress has been made during the last week in the several tournaments now pending in the Athenaeum, and many fine games have been already played.
 Herr Steinitz, the great German professor of chess, now for some time resident in London, and one of the most finished players of the day, arrived in Dublin early last week, and is engaged in one of the No. 1 tournament games with an able amateur.
 Herr Steinitz has been engaged by the managing committee to play three games blindfold on some day this week.”

-The same report goes on to mention that Löwenthal was expected to arrive in Dublin that eveing, and that further events were planned including a telegraph match with the St. James's Club of London, in fact the second one that year.
+The same report goes on to mention that Löwenthal was expected to arrive in Dublin that evening, and that further events were planned including a telegraph match with the St. James's Club of London, in fact the second one that year.

 Surprisingly there is no mention in the Irish Times report (of Monday 9 October) of Steinitz being present for the telegraph match played the previous Thursday evening, 5 October, when Löwenthal was named as the umpire in Dublin.
 However, it is likely that he was there.

 Then on Saturday 14 October Steinitz played five opponents blindfold.
-He probably left the next day or on Monday 16 October.
+He probably left Ireland the next day or on Monday 16 October.
 The Morning Post, 18 October, quoting the Dublin newspaper, Saunders’s Newsletter, said Steinitz had spent three weeks in Dublin.